AlexanderFamous/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The 8-James_Bond script set no permission to owner, group but other users.
 The 9-John_Doe script sets the user permission to read,write,execute and the group tp read,execute and the other to write,execute
 The 10-mirror_permissions copies the file permission of one file to another.
 The 11-directories_permissions script execute permission to all subdirectories of the current directory.
+The 12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory.